PandaTechAM/be-lib-efcore-audit/Readme.md

 - AuditTrailEventData: Contains a list of `AuditTrailEventEntity` objects.
 - AuditTrailEventEntity: Represents an audited entity with its associated data.
+    - Entry: The `EntityEntry` object containing the entity data from `DbContext`.
     - ServiceName: The name of the service where the change originated.
 Configured manually using `SetServiceName`.
     - ActionType: The type of action performed (`Create`, `Update`, `Delete`).
     - EntityName: The name of the entity.